 The Cuban National Series is suffering from the talent attrition.
 The Once dominant National Team hasn’t won anything of significance in over a decade.
 This is where we start to see evidence of glacial movement.
 I won’t go as far as to say glacial melt but the temperature is rising.

 We will not see contracted MLB players playing in or for Cuba anytime soon.
 However, it wasn’t that long ago that players who left the island weren’t even allowed to return as visitors.
 Players repatriating in the National Series or for Team Cuba seemed like a dream.
-2019 saw Leslie Anderson & Erisbel Arruebarrena return to Cuba.
+2019 saw Leslie Anderson and Erisbel Arruebarrena return to Cuba.
 Each had left and signed with MLB teams.
 They joined Camagüey and Matanzas and even square off in the 59th Cuban National Series final.
 Yadir Drake a former Dodger’s farmhand followed the same path in 2020.

-It represents the acknowledgement that change is needed.
+It is an acknowledgement that change is needed.
 A trial balloon to gauge how many players of the hundreds that left want to play for Cuba again.
 It doesn’t indicate that MLB’er will join a unified Cuban team just yet.
 The politics of this are still immense.
 The timing of the Olympics alone would preclude their inclusion anyway.
 It does provide some hope though that the door is open to repatriate players for the World Baseball Classic.